Growing Your Own Runner Beans

 A native South American perennial plant, they are grown in the UK as a half-hardy annual, needing protection from frost.
 Many varieties grow to about 2m (6ft) tall and therefore need support.

-Where To Grow Runner Beans
+Where To Grow

 Runner beans will tolerate part shade but prefer a position in full sun.
 They are susceptible to high winds due to their height.

-Planting out Runner Beans
+Planting out

 Supporting Runner Beans

 The traditional form of support is a wigwam - four or five bamboo canes tied together at the top is good enough.
-Some garden twine wrapped round the canes will help the tendrils support the plant.
+Some garden twine wrapped around the canes will help the tendrils support the plant.

 If you wish to grow runner beans in a small garden then a wigwam structure in a container is a good idea.
-This can be done either by using canes (as above) or lengths of string evenly space and secured to the edge of the container tied to the top of a centrally palce cane.
+This can be done either by using canes (as above) or lengths of string evenly space and secured to the edge of the container tied to the top of a centrally placed cane.
 This should be sufficient for either three or four plants.

 There are plenty of other alternatives; one of which is appropriate for a family garden, this is to attach mesh netting loosely to a fence or wall and allow the runner beans to grow up the netting.

-If the soil has been properly prepared as above, the runner beans only have three requirements, watering regularly (especially if container grown), weeding and the occasional feed.
+If the soil has been properly prepared as above, the runner beans only have three requirements, watering regularly (especially if container-grown), weeding and the occasional feed.
 The application of a layer of organic material (this layer is called a mulch) around the plants will aid all three requirements, as it will help retain water in the soil, gently feed the plants whilst at the same time stopping weeds from growing.
 The only other real task is, once the runner beans have reached the top of the support structure, to remove the growing tips.

-Harvesting Runner Beans
+Harvesting